LeosonH/prototyping-in-javascript/save_the_apples/README.md

 **MyTimerGame.html** is the html document for the game.
 The objective is to click on as many of the randomly moving apples as possible within a set amount of time.

-This prototype was built mainly with RaphaelJS.
+This prototype was built mainly with RaphaelJS, with guidance from [Dr Lonce Wyse](https://github.com/lonce).